 So, should you remove barnacles from turtles?
 Removing barnacles from turtles is not advisable.
 It is because the turtle’s carapace and the plastron are very soft.
 If you remove barnacles, it can damage the external and internal organs of the turtle.
 Additionally, the procedure is very painful for the turtle.

 But if so many barnacles are present on the turtle, you must remove them.
-It is because barnacles hinder turtles in breathing, eating, and seeing.
+It is because barnacles hinder turtles from breathing, eating, and seeing.
 Additionally, turtles find it challenging to swim in the water.
 Turtles may also be prone to infections because of excessive barnacles on their outer skin.

 The article discusses more about barnacles and their attachment to the turtle’s skin.
 So, keep reading this article to know more about this information.

-Barnacles are arthropods that belong to subclass Cirripedia and subphylum crustacea.
+Barnacles are arthropods that belong to subclass Cirripedia and subphylum Crustacea.
 So, these animals are related to prawns, lobsters, and crabs.

 Barnacles are marine animals often mistaken for snails because of their shell.
-But in actual, they are crustaceans.
+But in actuality, they are crustaceans.
 Their body shape does not match that of crustaceans, but their lifecycle is similar to theirs.

 Barnacles lay eggs and go through different larval stages before reaching adulthood.
 The larva of barnacles swim freely in water and secrete a sticky substance that they attach to any hard surfaces.
 Later they develop an outer shell that consists of numerous plates.

 Most barnacles open their plates during tides and extend their feet to collect food from the water.
-Later they transfer the food particles from mouth to water.
+Later they transfer the food particles from the mouth to water.

 These barnacles live for many years once attached to any hard surface.
 Their body wants constant water movement.
 So, they try to permanently attach to deep rock beneath the water or any animals continuously moving in water for existence.
 One such example is a turtle.